Guaranteed income payments for life

 - Reducing payment (joint life annuities).
 Income reduces by a certain percentage selected at issue when one of the annuitants dies.

 - Integrated payment.
-Annuity income decreases when CPP, QPP or OAS payments begin.
+Income decreases when CPP, QPP or OAS payments begin.
 Not available for prescribed annuities.

 - Registered funds are subject to legislative restrictions.